Crypto terminology, decoded.

 Slippage

-The difference between expected trade price and actual execution price.
+The difference between the expected trade price and the actual execution price after liquidity and timing effects.

 Smart Contract